|

 blue.

-of the mast and hands reached to lift the stricken man from his back and
+bottom of the mast and hands reached to lift the stricken man from his

-lay him down on the ground.
-"Get the first aid kit," somebody
+back and lay him down on the ground.
+“Get the first aid kit,”

 "He has a clean break across the tibula," he announced.
 "There's

-hands on the man's forehead and gently reached in to find his pain receptors
+his hands on the man’s forehead gently reaching in to block his

-and block them.
-He looked up at him gratefully as one of his crewmates
+pain receptors.
+The injured man looked up at him gratefully as one of

-brought a first aid kit and begun to put his leg into a splint.
+his crewmates brought a first aid kit and begun to put his leg into a

 "Get him into the sick bay," another voice ordered, one with